What is LGBTQ Psychology?

 I attended a slightly different kind of Pride event this year.
 There were no colorful floats, half-naked dancing men, chanting protests, or, sadly, even any free hugs from PFLAG members.
 Despite these missing hallmarks of a traditional pride parade or festival, the event I attended was still one of the best pride events that I have ever attended.
 I may, however, be a bit biased in making that statement, as I was the organizer of the event!

-My name is Dr. Karen Blair and in addition to being an Assistant Professor of Social Psychology at St. Francis Xavier University in Nova Scotia, Canada, I am also the chair of the Canadian Psychological Association’s (CPA) section on Sexual Orientation and Gender Identity.
+My name is Dr. Karen Blair and in addition to being a Professor of Psychology, I am also the chair of the Canadian Psychological Association’s (CPA) section on Sexual Orientation and Gender Identity.
 This year, at CPA’s annual convention, which was co-hosted with the International Congress of Applied Psychology (ICAP) in Montreal, I organized an LGBTQ psychology conference: Preaching to the Choir.
 Over 115 researchers and clinicians from 79 different places around the globe, representing all inhabited continents, gathered together to share the latest developments in LGBTQ psychology over the Stonewall Pride weekend.
 While it’s true that there were no colorful floats or feather boas, we did still have colorful discussions, colorful slides, and many colorful posters presenting a diverse range of research from around the globe.

 But what is LGBTQ psychology?
 It can be a bit difficult to really nail down a perfect definition, but, in general, it is a newer area of psychology, which focuses on the development, experiences, and well being of LGBTQ-identified individuals and their families.
 Psychology has a somewhat checkered past when it comes to working with, and researching, the LGBTQ community.
 Historically, LGBTQ identities have been pathologized within the field of psychology, with LGBTQ individuals often being subjected to painful, unnecessary, and even harmful forms of therapy and treatment designed to (unsuccessfully) rid an individual of their same-sex sexual desires or ‘atypical’ gender identity.
 In addition to actively treating LGBTQ individuals as inherently having some form of mental illness due only to their sexual or gender identity, psychology has historically failed to include the experiences of LGBTQ individuals within research.
 LGBTQ psychology seeks to rectify past wrong-doings and oversights by conducting research and providing services that recognize and celebrate the inherent human rights and dignities of LGBTQ individuals.